Books Are Tools, Not Magic Spells

 Want to listen to this article instead?
 Tune in here.

-Yesterday morning, a client of mine, whom I'll refer to as Peter, sent me a lovely text stating the following:
+Yesterday morning, a client of mine, Peter, sent me a lovely text stating the following:

 Peter is exaggerating, but it’s true that I've always been a reader.
 In a way, I’ve been educating myself through books since I was in my teens.

-I was hard pressed to crack open a text book, but devoured any about human behavior, potential and the metaphysical.
+I was hard-pressed to crack open a textbook, but I devoured anything about human behavior, human potential, and the metaphysical.

-But my insights and learnings — those that have led me to becoming a Professional Coach — have less to do with consuming information, and a lot more with taking the time and putting in the effort to digest that information.
+However, my insights and learnings—those that have led me to become a Professional Coach—have less to do with consuming information and a lot more to do with taking the time and putting in the effort to digest what I consume.

-Information and knowledge are like the foods we eat.
-We receive no benefits unless they are properly digested.
-By the same token, information doesn’t translate into wisdom and actionable insights unless it goes through the equivalent of digestion.
+Information and knowledge are like the food we eat.
+We receive no benefits unless the food is properly digested.
+By the same token, information doesn’t translate into wisdom and actionable insights unless it goes through the same process of digestion.
+But what does that actually look like?

 Think of the last non-fiction book you read.
 How much knowledge did you actually retain from the book?
-Maybe you walked away with the general idea the author was trying to convey.
+You may have walked away with the general idea that the author was trying to convey.
 But after reading hundreds of pages and thousands of sentences, what did you specifically take away?

 Don’t be embarrassed.
 I’m here to tell you that this is not a “you” problem.
-Most of us, if we’re being honest, will admit to the above.
+Most of us, if we’re being honest, will admit to this truth.

 You see, merely reading doesn't automatically lead to profound and transformative comprehension.
-While it is the first step and a requirement, it’s not enough if our aim is to truly retain and absorb the knowledge to bring about real change in our lives.
+While it is the first step and a requirement, it’s not enough if our aim is to truly retain and absorb the knowledge to create genuine change in our lives.

 Most people my age were educated at a time when “Transmissionism” was believed to be the model for how people learned — the core idea being that people absorb knowledge by reading sentences.